ataur39n-sharif/my-ec2-manager/README.md

 4. View recent instances and instance type distribution

 ### Adding Credentials
-1. Go to Settings page
+1. Go to Settings page (requires authentication)
 2. Click "Add New Credential" button
 3. Fill in the modal form with your AWS credentials
 4. Click "Save Credentials" to store them